jpmartin2/cutak/README.md

 ### External Dependencies

-The main dependency is on asio, used to do the networking, which is included as a git submodule, so make sure to clone with --recursive
+The only dependency is on asio, used to do the networking, which is included as a git submodule, so make sure to clone with --recursive

 ### About the name